notaryproject/specifications/specs/signature-specification.md

 ## Detached Signatures

-Notary Project supports signing arbitrary blobs and producing detached signatures.
-These detached signatures can be transferred on any medium that the user prefers and be verified on the verification side.
-Notary Project detached signature is a self-contained binary file that contains the signature envelope.
-The file extension of the signature file, which can be either `jws` or `cose`, describes the signature envelope format.
+The Notary Project facilitates signing of arbitrary blobs and generating detached signatures.
+These detached signatures can be conveyed via any preferred medium and verified on the receiving end.
+The Notary Project's detached signature is a self-contained binary file encompassing the signature envelope.
+The file extension can either be 'jws' or 'cose', indicating the signature envelope format.

 ![Signature storage inside file system](../media/detached-signature-specification.svg)